zriyansh/signoz.io/docs/userguide/logstash_to_signoz.md

     output {
       tcp {
-        codec => json_lines # this is required otherwise it will send eveything in a single line host => "otel-collector-host"
+        codec => json_lines # this is required otherwise it will send eveything in a single line host => "<otel-collector-host>"
         port => 2255
       }
     }
     ```
     In this example we are generating sample logs and then forwarding them to the otel collector which is listening on  port 2255.
-    `otel-collector-host` has to be replaced by the host where otel-collector is running.
+    `<otel-collector-host>` has to be replaced by the host where otel-collector is running.
 For more info check [troubleshooting](../install/troubleshooting.md#signoz-otel-collector-address-grid).

 *  Once you make this changes you can restart logstash and SignNoz, and you will be able to see the logs in SigNoz.
 *  To properly transform your existing log model into opentelemetry [log](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/logs/data-model.md) model you can use the different processors provided by opentelemetry. [link](./logs.md#processors-available-for-processing-logs)